Munich AI Lectures • 12.02.2026 • LMU Munich, Main Building, Room D209

 Module 1: Music, Sound and Composition

 Discover the workings of Creative AI, comparing its strengths and weaknesses with human creativity with Ali Nikrang, Ars Electronica Futurelab Linz.
-Explore its potential for artistic purposes, emphasizing the need for collaboration between humans …
+Explore its potential for artistic purposes, …

 Lecture Series • 19.04.2023 • Online